nodejs/node/doc/api/async_hooks.md

 This methods runs a function synchronously outside of a context and return its return value.
-The store is not accessible within the callback function or the asynchronous operations created within the callback, i.e. any `getStore` call done within the callback function will always return `undefined`.
+The store is not accessible within the callback function or the asynchronous operations created within the callback.
+Any `getStore()` call done within the callback function will always return `undefined`.

 Optionally, arguments can be passed to the function.
 They will be passed to